ppelleti/butterfly-fw/README.md

 [ATtiny microcontroller][4].
 The version of the ATtiny support for the Arduino 1.6.x IDE also seems to work fine with Arduino IDE 1.8.5.

-I recommend using the [Tiny AVR Programmer][5] from SparkFun, but it theory, any AVR programmer should work, if it's hooked up properly.
+I recommend using the [Tiny AVR Programmer][5] from SparkFun, but in theory, any AVR programmer should work, if it's hooked up properly.

 In the "Tools" menu, "Board" should be set to "ATtiny25/45/85",